infinitered/ir-docs/README.md

 >
 > Changes in source repos will be automatically pushed to this repository by the CI/CD process and may destructively overwrite any changes made here.

-## Preparing you project for `ir-docs`
+## Preparing your project for `ir-docs`

 To prepare your project for `ir-docs` you'll need to do the following:

 1. Create a directory to hold the documentation in your project.
 We recommend `./docs`
 2. Add documentation to that directory.
-    * Use **docusaurus syntax** for your documentation -- mostly markdown, some MDK is ok.
+    * Use **docusaurus syntax** for your documentation -- mostly Markdown, some [MDX](https://mdxjs.com/) is ok.
     * Only use **relative links** in your project's documentation.
+For example: `../reference/filesystem.md` rather than the full URL or the basename `/reference/*`.
     * Avoid defining slugs in your markdown files, unless absolutely necessary.
 (If you must use them, use your projects name as a prefix to avoid collisions.)
 3. Add the orb to your project's `.circleci/config.yml` file and call either the build or publish job from your workflow.
     * You need to add a `user key` to the CircleCI project settings.
 (Use the CI User Account.)

 ## The Orb: `infinitered/publish-docs`

 The `infinitered/publish-docs` orb is used to build and publish documentation for Infinite Red open source projects.

 It is available in the [CircleCI Orb Registry](https://circleci.com/developer/orbs/orb/infinitered/publish-docs).

+See below for how to configure it on CircleCI.
+You will have to enable third-party orbs on your organization if you haven't yet.
+Go to `https://app.circleci.com/settings/organization/github/<yourorganization>/security` to do that.

 ### The ir-docs Publishing Process

 Imagine we have a repository that publishes docs to `ir-docs`.
-That repo is called `open-source-sesame`.
+That repo is called `open-source-sesame` and it uses `changesets` to manage releases.

 1. A contributor makes a change to the documentation in `open-source-sesame` and opens a PR.
-2. A maintainer approves the changes merges them into `main`.
+2. A maintainer approves the changes and merges them into `main`.
-3. When it's time for a release, the maintainer creates a PR to bump the version number tags the commit `v1.2.3`
+3. When it's time for a release, the maintainer creates a PR to bump the version number and tags the commit `v1.2.3`
 4. The CI script in `open-source-sesame` sees a tagged commit and runs using the `infinitered/publish-docs` orb.
-5. The orb copies the changed documentation from `open-source-sesame` into `ir-docs` commits and pushes a new commit.
+5. The orb automatically copies the changed documentation from `open-source-sesame` into `ir-docs` commits and pushes a new commit.
 6. The CI script in `ir-docs` rebuilds the new docusaurus site with the updated docs and pushes it to the `gh-pages` branch.
 7. Github publishes the changes to the web.